Senior Handbook

 Units 1 and 2 assessment will generally mirror the summative assessment for Units 3 and 4.

 In Units 3 and 4 students, complete four summative assessments, one of which is an external exam written by QCAA.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).
+Summative Assessment

 ENGLISH – General Subject

-English focuses on the study of both literary texts and non-literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyze perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.
+English focuses on the study of both literary texts and non-literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.

 Pathways